 5. Integrate Prospect Information Into Campaigns

-Taking note of prospect objectives is essential for webinar success.
+Taking note of prospect objectives is essential for a successful webinar.

 By creating polls and enabling attendees to ask questions and make comments throughout your webinars, you’ll have a window into the state of mind of these potential buyers.